oseph/ortfolio/README.md

-## ortFolio v1.5
+## ortfolio v1.5

 _A minimal website template for your image-based portfolio needs!_

-ortFolio is a zippy little quasi-static website.
+ortfolio is a zippy little quasi-static website.
 There are no databases to set up or admin backends to log in to: simply organize a few folders, add some project details, and you're off, just like the good ol' days.

-Found here is an empty ortFolio template and a very minimal running example.
+Found here is an empty ortfolio template and a very minimal running example.

 * To see a minimal running example, [go here](https://www.holinaty.com/ortfolio-demo)
-* or [check out this list of websites](ORTFOLIOFANS.md) to see more examples of ortFolio in action
+* or [check out this list of websites](ORTFOLIOFANS.md) to see more examples of ortfolio in action

 **Requires**: PHP 7+ (which is pretty standard these days)